The AI-Native Company Blueprint

 --helpinterface, the same argument style — but architecturally they have different trust and cost implications.

 This has a critical usability benefit: sessions discover and use APIs the same way they navigate the rest of the repo — via glob, grep, --help flags, or a semantic search layer over repo content.
-There is no separate API documentation system to maintain.
+API documentation lives alongside the code it describes.
 A session that needs to send an email greps for the email CLI, reads its --help, and calls it.
 Skills and structured documentation in the repo provide additional progressive disclosure for more complex workflows.

 Any UI built for humans sits on top of these same CLIs.
-The UI never touches data directly — anything a human can do through a dashboard, an agent can do through a CLI, and vice versa.
+The UI calls the same CLIs — anything a human can do through a dashboard, an agent can do through a CLI, and vice versa.

 When external software is required for compliance (e.g. QuickBooks, a CRM), the CLI layer includes sync commands that mirror the external system's state into the repo.
 The repo mirror is the source of truth for agents; the external system is the source of truth for compliance.